 My plugins for Adobe Lightroom are “donationware”.
 I develop, release, and maintain them for free, and you can use them for free forever, but I hope you find them worthy of a gift of thanks or encouragement.
 They are fully functional for a long initial trial period, after which functionality is reduced until they are registered.
 You don't need to register, but if you want to, it generally costs one cent (a PayPal fee).

-If you'd care to read about why I have chosen this path, see my blog posts “What To Do When a Hobby Becomes Work?” and “Lightroom Plugin Development: Now With Added Encouragement”.
+If you'd care to read about why I have chosen this path, see my blog posts “My Long Path To Lightroom Plugin Development”, “What To Do When a Hobby Becomes Work?” and “Lightroom Plugin Development: Now With Added Encouragement”.

 After the initial trial period ends, I don't want to shut them down completely and leave someone in the lurch, but I do want to encourage registration (and potential gifts), so they become somewhat restricted until registered, usually to processing no more than 10 images at a time.
 If you don't mind the restriction, there's no need to register.